batflorez/MorphoSegger/README.md

 The easiest way to install MIJ is via the repository.
 Click *Update > Manage update sites* on Fiji and check the repository [BIG-EPFL](https://sites.imagej.net/BIG-EPFL/).
 It might be useful to add the [ImageJ-Matlab](https://sites.imagej.net/MATLAB/) repository as well.
 Finally, add the path for Fiji scripts in Matlab: `addpath '/Applications/Fiji.app/scripts'`.
 Type `Miji` in Matlab to make sure it loads properly.

 #### Modifications to SuperSegger and Morphometrics:

+In order to create the pipeline that runs SuperSegger and Morphometrics, both tools were modified to create the linkage.
+In the process several bugs were fixed (specially for Morphometrics).
+Here are the list of modifications:

+#### Morphometrics:

+- It works now with Mac and Linux (all bugs have been fixed).
+To make it work for each distribution, unzip the MM_mexfiles for the appropriate OS and add them to the path.
+(Delete the other OS mexfiles from the path to prevent problems).
+In the MAC version, make sure to allow the mex files be opened on privacy settings.
+- simply_segment_cl.m had several bug fixes.
+The false pos function used for the command line version was the the falsepos.m file instead of the one written on simply_segment_cl.m
+- It saves automatically the cells_table_ID in the command line version, previously only in the GUI.
+- morphometrics_mask_cl script for binary masks.
+It can run in parallel (multiple cores) for different XY positions when using the run_parallel.m script.
+It requires parallel computing toolbox.
+- Several bugs have been fixed in view_contours function and scripts for command line processing (cl scripts).
+- v2struct function was added to easily access and change parameter values as a structure when running a pipeline.

+#### SuperSegger: